pdidev/pdi/pdi/docs/About.md

 You can work with us to make a better %PDI:
 * a 3-years engineer position: ["Improvement and integration of the PDI library for High-performance code coupling"](http://www.maisondelasimulation.fr/en/emploi/3-years-engineer-position-improvement-and-integration-of-the-pdi-library-for-high-performance-code-coupling-2/),
 * a 2-years post-doc position: ["Data-driven code-coupling at Exascale"](http://www.maisondelasimulation.fr/en/emploi/2-years-post-doc-position-data-driven-code-coupling-at-exascale-2/),
-* and we are always looking for people intereted in an internship, [drop an email if you are insterested](mailto:julien.bigot@cea.fr).
+* and we are always looking for people interested in an internship, [drop an email if you are insterested](mailto:julien.bigot@cea.fr).